 Measures the number of times residents are hospitalized per thousand days of patient care.

 Short-term Care: Rehospitalizations

-This indicates the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-There is generally a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.
+This is the number of rehospitalizations per thousand days of short-term care.
+There is a correlation between having fewer hospitalizations and the quality of rehabilitation services.